TheAdamEvans/OfflineTourGuide/README.md

 1. Load the requested HuggingFace model.
 2. Register forward hooks on every transformer block.
 3. Run each sample text through the model.
-4. Save a ``sample_XXXX.pt`` file containing the text, token ids, logits, and raw activations per layer.
+4. Save each sample as a shard (``activations/sample_XXXX.pt`` + a row in ``activations/metadata.jsonl``) that includes the text, token ids, logits, and raw activations per layer alongside token-span + checksum metadata so downstream rotation/permutation tooling can stream the data.

+> Every shard recorded through ``ActivationShardWriter`` gets an entry in
+> ``metadata.jsonl`` describing the token range, covered layers, tensor dtype,
+> and SHA256 checksum.
+This JSONL file is what the rotation CLI parses later
+> to solve PCA/Procrustes transports layer by layer.

 ## Custom inputs